-A medical sheet containing an outline of any medical condition and medication is available to all teaching and non-teaching in the office and on the door of the medicine cupboard.
+A medical file containing an outline of any medical condition and medication is available to all teaching and non-teaching in the office and on the door of the medicine cupboard.
 These are also provided to each year group and kept in their first aid cupboard.

 Individual Health Care Plans for children are kept with the child's medication and a copy in their pupil records.
-There is a list of children with care plans on the wall in the office.